210201sre/demos/week5/notes/kubernetes.md

 - Kube-Api-Server
     - A RESTful API Server
     - It has "resources" for all of the different Kubernetes objects that we can create and manipulate
+- Kube-dns
+    - DNS specifically for locating Kubernetes objects
+    - Allows Kubernetes objects (services) to have separate IP Addresses from the node they operate on

 ### Desired State